mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ## [Power Analysis](@id DCSEPowerAnalysisManual)
-After obtaining the solution from the DC state estimation, calculating powers related to buses and branches is facilitated by using the [`power!`](@ref power!(::PowerSystem, ::DCStateEstimation)) function.
+After obtaining the solution from the DC state estimation, calculating powers related to buses and branches is facilitated by using the [`power!`](@ref power!(::DcStateEstimation)) function.
 For instance, let us consider the model for which we obtained the DC state estimation solution:
 ```@example WLSDCStateEstimationSolution
 using JuliaGrid # hide
 @default(unit) # hide
 @default(template) # hide

-system = powerSystem()
-device = measurement()
+system, monitoring = ems()

 addBus!(system; label = "Bus 1", type = 3, conductance = 1e-3)
 addBus!(system; label = "Bus 2", type = 1, active = 0.2)